Figuring out the value of your home is an art.

-- Rate the condition… Excellent (remodeled or reconditioned), Good (only minor cosmetic repairs needed), Fair (minor-major cosmetic and SOME functionality/mechanical repairs needed), Poor (not livable, holes in sub floor, major functional/mechanical repairs.
+- Rate the condition… Excellent (remodeled or rehabbed), Good (only minor cosmetic repairs needed), Fair (minor-major cosmetic and SOME functionality/mechanical repairs needed), Poor (not livable, holes in sub floor, major functional/mechanical repairs.

-- What are some unique features?
+- What are some special features?
 Like, a large open space.
 A very large master bedroom.
 A hot tub.
 A larger yard than others. etc.

 Now it’s time to compare it to the market.

 Comparing your home can be tricky.
-Because sometimes it’s hard to find “LIKE” homes that are similar to yours.
+Because sometimes it’s hard to find “LIKE” homes that are comparable to yours.

-It’s important to look at past sales, not so much current listings, because the current listings haven’t sold yet and they can be way off.
+It’s important to look at past sales, not so much current for sale listings, because the current listings haven’t sold yet and they can be off quite a bit.

 Three online sources to look at (We are going to mainly look at “sold” homes.
 But, “active” listings are going to tell is where the market is headed and what you are going to be competing with):

 The MLS is where most real estate is listed on.
 Even manufactured homes.
-However, there are areas and parks where very few mobile homes are listed on their.
-If it’s a park where very few agents work in, they most likely most of the homes in that park are sold For Sale By Owner and so you won’t find online listings.
+However, there are areas and parks where very few mobile homes are listed on there.
+If it’s a park where very few agents work in, then most of the homes in that park are sold For Sale By Owner and so you won’t find online listings.
 (I’ll talk more about these type of parks later)

 - Cons of the MLS: sometimes there are very few mobile homes listed.
 You also need to have access through a licensed Real Estate Broker.